amreshpro/python/README.md

 - Python can be used to handle big data and perform complex mathematics.

-- Python can be used for rapid prototyping, or for production-ready software development.(Prototyping का मतलब होता है – किसी आइडिया या प्रोजेक्ट का शुरुआती मॉडल (Model) या demo version बनाना, ताकि यह देखा जा सके कि वह असल में कैसे काम करेगा।).
+- Python can be used for rapid prototyping, or for production-ready software development.(Prototyping means – any idea or projects beginner/starting model or demo version ).

 Why Python?